-If you like I'll get a ticket for youbutIf you'd like a ticket I'll get one for you.If he likes he can leave his car herebutIf he'd like to leave his car here he canorHe can leave it here if he'd like to.
+If you like I'll get a ticket for you but

+If you'd like a ticket I'll get one for you.

-E if + should can be used in type 1 to indicate that the action, though possible, is not very likely.
+If he likes he can leave his car here but If he'd like to leave his car here he can if + should can be used in type 1 to indicate that the action, though possible, is not very likely.
 It is usually combined with an imperative and is chiefly used in written instructions: